anpawo/Mary/Documentation/Formal description of our language's grammar.md

 ; A Mary file can contain one or more definitions including functions, operator definitions, structure definitions, or type constraints.

 <function> ::= "function" <whitespace> <function_name> <whitespace>? "(" <arguments> ")" <whitespace> "->" <whitespace> <return_type> <whitespace> "{" <body> "}"
+; Defines a function with a name, arguments, return type, and body.

 <whitespace> ::= " "